islamsabry2008/Github-Store/README.md

 ## 📄 License

-Github Store will be released under the **Apache License, Version 2.0**.
+GitHub Store will be released under the **Apache License, Version 2.0**.

 ```
 Copyright 2025 rainxchzed